foges/cgls_cuda/README.md

-Conugate Gradient for Least Squares in CUDA
+Conjugate Gradient for Least Squares in CUDA
 ===========================================

 This is a CUDA implementation of [CGLS](http://web.stanford.edu/group/SOL/software/cgls) for sparse matrices.
 CGLS solves problem